 - If requested, you must be able to provide the records to a food safety officer as soon as practicable.

-- If a representative of MPI asks for your records and the records are not in English, you might need to pay to have them translated.
+- If a food safety officer or a verifier asks for your records and the records are not in English, you might need to pay to have them translated.

 Store your records safely

-- protect them, so they can be trusted
+- protects them, so they can be trusted

-- allow them to be easily accessed when necessary.
+- allows them to be easily accessed when necessary.